Music and Freedom

 Margaret Drabble, The Dark Flood Rises, $29.99

 I haven’t read any book by Margaret Drabble for years, so this was a bit of trip down memory lane.
 I can’t remember her being quite so “earnest” – I’ll have to re-read some of her earlier works.
-One reviewer of this, her nineteenth novel, remarked that people under 60 might not get much out of this book, but for those … Read more »
+One reviewer of this, her nineteenth novel, remarked that people under 60 might not get much out of this book, but for … Read more »

 Nutshell